DSG-UniFE/CyberChain/README.md

 ![gateway_topology](images/gateway_topology.jpg)

-To verify the time required to apply a new access rule, we consider the case of a single access rule.
-In particular, we consider the case of a node with TCP traffic allowed only on port 80.
+The dynamic on which the test is focused is to have a starting situation where a node has TCP traffic allowed only on port 80.
-A new access rule imposes that only TCP traffic on port 443 is allowed, therefore it is required to remove the previous rule and then to add the new one.
+A new access rule imposes that only TCP traffic on port 443 is allowed, therefore it is required to remove the previous rule and then add the new one.
+The entire time is given by the time for removing the first rule, and the time required to insert and apply a new access rule.

 ### How it works